Helen Lucas

-Helen Lucas D.Litt. (born 1931) is a Canadian artist born in Weyburn, Saskatchewan, whose work features Greek Orthodox icons, female sexuality, and flowers.
-Her career as an artist spans over five decades.
+Helen Lucas LL.
+D. (née Geatros; August 25, 1931 – November 27, 2023) was a Canadian artist whose work features Greek Orthodox icons, female sexuality, and flowers.
+Her career as an artist spanned over six decades.

 Early life

-Lucas was raised in Saskatoon, the eldest daughter of parents who had emigrated from Greece.
+Helen Geatros was born on August 25, 1931.
+She was raised in Saskatoon, Saskatchewan, the eldest daughter of parents who had emigrated from Greece.
 When she was six weeks old her family moved to Saskatchewan to operate the Ritz Hotel.
 She was never encouraged by her family to do art as they were preoccupied with establishing a new life and a good living in Saskatchewan.
 The impact of traditional religious observance on her day-to-day life resulted in good manners.
 After high school Lucas studied pre-medicine for a year before moving to Toronto to study at the Ontario College of Art, where she began to paint.
 Her parents encouraged this, financially supporting her through college.
 Though her first show received some positive reviews, she says she was advised by the Greek Church to reduce her artistic endeavours in order to make time for her first love, her devotion to religious studies.